Emmyme/github-cheer/README.md

 - **Local hooks** only work in this repository
 - **Global hooks** work in all repositories after setup
-- The tool tracks commits pushed to GitHub, not local commits
+- The tool tracks commits **pushed to GitHub**, not local commits that haven't been pushed yet

 ## How It Works

-The tool fetches your public GitHub events and analyzes your commit activity:
+The tool uses the GitHub API to fetch your recent activity and analyzes your commit activity:

-- **Today's commits**: Counts all commits made today
+- **Today's commits**: Counts all commits **pushed to GitHub** today
-- **Weekly commits**: Counts all commits made in the past 7 days
+- **Weekly commits**: Counts all commits **pushed to GitHub** in the past 7 days

+> **Important**: Only commits that have been pushed to GitHub are counted.
+Local commits that haven't been pushed yet won't appear in your activity count.

-Based on your activity, you'll receive different encouraging messages:
+Based on your activity, you'll receive different encouraging messages with randomized variations:

-- **High achiever**: 3+ commits today → "Wow!
+- **Super achiever**: 8+ commits today → "Incredible!
 X commits today!
+You're absolutely crushing it!"
+- **High achiever**: 5+ commits today → "Amazing!
+X commits today!
+You're in the zone!"
+- **Good progress**: 3+ commits today → "Excellent!
+X commits today!
 Keep crushing it!"
+- **Strong week**: 25+ commits this week → "Outstanding!
+X commits this week!
+You're unstoppable!"
-- **Consistent coder**: 10+ commits this week → "You made X commits this week!
+- **Consistent coder**: 10+ commits this week → "Great week!
+X commits!
 You're on fire!"
-- **Steady progress**: Default message → "Good job!
-You made X commits today and Y commits this week.
-Keep it up!"
+- **Getting started**: Various encouraging messages for lower activity levels

+Each message tier has multiple variations that rotate randomly to keep the experience fresh!

 ## Project Structure